chaitanyame/crawl4ai-rag-mcp/README.md

   <em>Web Crawling and RAG Capabilities for AI Agents and AI Coding Assistants</em>
 </p>

+> **Important Note**: This repository is a fork of [coleam00/mcp-crawl4ai-rag](https://github.com/coleam00/mcp-crawl4ai-rag) created for testing purposes.
+The main modification is an implementation with PostgreSQL which is still in development.
+All credit for the original work goes to [Cole Antonides](https://github.com/coleam00).

 A powerful implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) integrated with [Crawl4AI](https://crawl4ai.com) and [Supabase](https://supabase.com/) for providing AI agents and AI coding assistants with advanced web crawling and RAG capabilities.

 With this MCP server, you can <b>scrape anything</b> and then <b>use that knowledge anywhere</b> for RAG.